sanjeevkomma/DevOps/Kubernetes.md

 * Config Map is that where we have Centralized Configuration

 # Features
-* Auto Scaling --- can scale up / down the containers
+* Auto Scaling --- can scale up / scale down the pods based on the load of the application
 * Service Discovery --- It helps microservice to find another microservice using Environment Variable ( default Environment Variable / custom Environment Variable )
 * Load Balancer --- distribute load among containers ( instances of micro service )
 * Self Healing ---